fsuarez6/math-tools/README.md

 $ git clone https://github.com/bcharrow/matlab_rosbag.git -b hydro-devel
 ```

+Additionally you will need:
-Additionally you may need the Robotics Toolbox for Matlab.
+* The Robotics Toolbox for Matlab.
 Download it from [http://www.petercorke.com/RTB/](http://www.petercorke.com/RTB/).
 Current used version: **9.9**
+* Matlab reader and writer of YAML formated files.
+Download it from [here](https://code.google.com/p/yamlmatlab/downloads/list).
+Current used version: **0.4.3**

-Unzip it inside the `phd-tools` folder.
+Unzip both of them inside the `phd-tools` folder.

 ### Octave